awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionstatuscode.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SuccessCodes`  <a name="cfn-wafv2-webacl-responseinspectionstatuscode-successcodes"></a>
-Status codes in the response that indicate a successful login or account creation attempt\.
-To be counted as a success, the response status code must match one of these\.
+Status codes in the response that indicate a successful login attempt\.
+To be counted as a successful login, the response status code must match one of these\.
 Each code must be unique among the success and failure status codes\.
 JSON example: `"SuccessCodes": [ 200, 201 ]`
 *Required*: Yes
 *Type*: List of Integer